Trompenaars's model of national culture differences: Specific vs diffuse

-A specific culture is one in which individuals have a large public space they readily share with others and small private space guard closely and share with only close friends and associates.
+A specific culture is one in which individuals have a large public space they readily share with others and small private space they guard closely and share with only close friends and associates.
 A diffuse culture is one in which public space and private space are similar in size and individuals guard their public space carefully, because entry into public space affords entry into private space as well.
 It looks at how separate a culture keeps their personal and public lives.
 Fred Luthans and Jonathan Doh give the following example which explains this:

 An example of these specific and diffuse cultural dimensions is provided by the United States and Germany.
 A U.S. professor, such as Robert Smith, PhD, generally would be called “Doctor Smith” by students when at his U.S. university.
 When shopping, however, he might be referred to by the store clerk as “Bob,” and he might even ask the clerk’s advice regarding some of his intended purchases.
 When golfing, Bob might just be one of the guys, even to a golf partner who happens to be a graduate student in his department.
 The reason for these changes in status is that, with the specific U.S. cultural values, people have large public spaces and often conduct themselves differently depending on their public role.
 At the same time, however, Bob has private space that is off-limits to the students who must call him “Doctor Smith” in class.
 In high-diffuse cultures, on the other hand, a person’s public life and private life often are similar.
 Therefore, in Germany, Herr Professor Doktor Schmidt would be referred to that way at the university, local market, and bowling alley—and even his wife might address him formally in public.
 A great deal of formality is maintained, often giving the impression that Germans are stuffy or aloof.